Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Hulk!
 We need ammo!"

-Thompson didn’t have any armor or other personal gear appropriate for the fight, given he was still just a trainee...but he was useful nonetheless.
+Thompson didn’t have any armor or other personal gear appropriate for the fight, given he was still just a trainee... but he was useful nonetheless.
 He nodded and in a blink, was gone.

 It was slow going up the promenade, by the inches, laying down a *lot* of covering fire.
 Becker had a close call when a Hunter round clipped his helmet, Miller had an even closer one that drilled him right in his armor’s SAPI plate and knocked him on his ass.

 Armor had come a long way since first contact.
 It held.

 Luckily, they had lots and *lots* of ammo to keep up the pressure.
-An entire pallet of it in fact, and in about no time later, Hulk was back like a lightning bolt carrying...well fuck, pretty much the whole damn thing.
-Hundreds and hundreds of pounds of ammo that normally had to be moved two cans at a time, one in each hand...and the big kid carried that damn pallet like it was a huge serving tray.
+An entire pallet of it in fact, and in about no time later, Hulk was back like a lightning bolt carrying... well fuck, pretty much the whole damn thing.
+Hundreds and hundreds of pounds of ammo that normally had to be moved two cans at a time, one in each hand... and the big kid carried that damn pallet like it was a huge serving tray.

 Lang could get used to support like that.